dunxen/bolts/02-peer-protocol.md

 `prevtx_vout` is the index of the output being spent.

-`sequence` is the sequence number of this input.
-Must be less than 4294967294 (0xFFFFFFFE).
-See BIP125.
+`sequence` is the sequence number of this input: it must signal replaceability, and the same value should be used across implementations to avoid on-chain fingerprinting.

 ### The `tx_add_output` Message